klezmen/datascience-coursera-jhopkins-practical-machine-learning/README.md

 ###2.2 Gradient Boosting with GBM
 In the next model we will apply GBM.
 This algorithm is generally concidered to be more accurate than random forest because of its gradient descent algoritm minimising the error over multiple of iterations[2].
+With GBM we expect a lower out of sample error than with a regular random forest model.

 ```{r}
 modelFitgbm <- train(pml.training$classe ~ ., method = "gbm", allowParallel=TRUE,data = pmltslct)